Topological Field Theory and Matrix Product States: Equivariant TQFT and Equivariant MPS

 Some care is required regarding marked points and trivializations.
 Namely, each source and each target circle must be equipped with a marked point and a trivialization of the $G$-bundle at this point.
 This means that the holonomy of the gauge field around the circle is a well-defined element $g\in G$, rather than a conjugacy class.
 A $G$-equivariant TQFT associates a vector space $\cA_g$ to a circle with holonomy $g$.
 A generic $G$-equivariant bordism has more than one marked point, and the holonomies between marked points along chosen paths are well-defined elements of $G$ as well.
 Of course, these holonomies depend only on the homotopy classes of paths.
 For example, a $G$-equivariant cylinder bordism has two marked points (one for each boundary circle) and depends on two arbitrary elements of $G$.
 On the other hand, a $G$-equivariant torus, regarded as bordism with an empty source and empty target, has no marked points and depends on two commuting elements of $G$ defined up to an overall conjugation.

-One can describe a $G$-equivariant TQFT purely algebraically in terms of a $G$-crossed Frobenius algebra \cite{HQFT,MS}.
-This notion generalizes the commutative Frobenius algebra $\cA$ and encodes the linear maps $Z(\Sigma,\cP)$ in a fairly complicated way.
+One can describe a $G$-equivariant TQFT purely algebraically in terms of a $G$-crossed Frobenius algebra.\cite{HQFT,MS} This notion generalizes the commutative Frobenius algebra $\cA$ and encodes the linear maps $Z(\Sigma,\cP)$ in a fairly complicated way.

 We will use instead a state-sum construction of 2D equivariant TQFTs which is manifestly local.
-Its starting point is a finite-dimensional semi-simple $G$-equivariant algebra $A$.
-This is an algebra with an action of $G$ which preserves both the scalar product $\eta$ and the multiplication map $m: A\otimes A\ra A$.
-That is, $G$ acts on $A$ via a linear representation $R(g)$, $g\in G$, such that and The condition \eqref{etaortho} says that $R(g)$ is orthogonal with respect to $\eta$.
+Its starting point is a finite-dimensional semisimple $G$-equivariant algebra $A$.
+This is an algebra with an action of $G$ that preserves the multiplication $m: A\otimes A\ra A$.
+That is, $G$ acts on $A$ via a linear representation $R(g)$, $g\in G$, such that This condition implies that the group action also preserves the scalar product $\eta$ defined in \eqref{gandC}: The condition \eqref{etaortho} says that $R(g)$ is orthogonal with respect to $\eta$.
 As a consequence, if $R(g)$ commutes with the anti-linear map \eqref{CPT}, it is unitary with respect to the Hilbert space inner product.

 A large class of examples of $G$-equivariant algebras is obtained by taking $A=\End(U)$, where $U$ is a vector space, and $G$ acts on $U$ via a projective representation $Q(g)$.
 It is clear that this gives rise to a genuine action of $G$ on $\End(U)$ which preserves the usual matrix multiplication on $\End(U)$.
 Moreover, the standard Frobenius structure